HomeCampsCincinnati Playhouse in the Park Summer Theatre Camp and Performance Academy

 What activities are offered at Playhouse at the Park?

-•Learn the fundamentals of creating theatre with each week focusing on a unique theme.
+• Learn the fundamentals of creating theatre with each week focusing on a unique theme.

-•Camp weeks specialize in different skills like acting, singing and dancing, stage combat, improv and theatre crafts.
+• Camp weeks specialize in different skills like acting, singing and dancing, stage combat, improv and theatre crafts.

-•One-week theatre camps end with an informal Shareformance to share with family and friends a snapshot of what campers have learned.
+• One-week theatre camps end with an informal Shareformance to share with family and friends a snapshot of what campers have learned.

-•Explore theatrical skills through the lens of a single story, musical or performance style, with extended rehearsal time and an emphasis on performance and storytelling techniques.
+• Explore theatrical skills through the lens of a single story, musical or performance style, with extended rehearsal time and an emphasis on performance and storytelling techniques.

-Two-week performance academies
+Two- and three-week performance academies

-•Experience the production of a play from start to finish, while learning theatrical skills and rehearsing daily — no prior experience required!
+• Experience the production of a play from start to finish, while learning theatrical skills and rehearsing daily — no prior experience required!

 What is the camper-to-counselor ratio?